msyk/FMDataAPI/README.md

   Add methods(getFirstRecord, getLastRecord, getRecords) to the FileMakerRelation class.
 - 2022-03-26: [Ver.26]
   Add methods(setFieldHTMLEncoding, getFieldHTMLEncoding) to the FMDataAPI class.
 These is going to use for compatibility mode of FileMaker API for PHP.
+- 2022-06-06: [Ver.27]
+  Dropped the support of PHP5, minimal version is PHP 7.1, but 7.2 or later is recommended.

 ## API Differences between ver.8 and 7.
 ### FMDataAPI class